Main / Edit / History / / Users Area

 }

-Is better then your are wrong.
+is better, then you are wrong.

 Built in C and C++ library pseudo-random number generators are good for mathematical purposes but they are predictable.